AlexIoannides/pyspark-example-project/README.md

 ## Managing Project Dependencies using Pipenv

 We use [pipenv](https://docs.pipenv.org) for managing project dependencies and Python environments (i.e. virtual environments).
-All direct packages dependencies (e.g. NumPy may be used in a User Defined Function), as well as all the packages used during development (e.g. PySpark, flake8 for code linting, IPython for interactive console sessions, etc.), are described in the `Pipfile`.
-Their **precise** downstream dependencies are described in `Pipfile.lock`.
+All direct package dependencies (e.g. NumPy may be used in a User Defined Function), as well as all the packages used during development (e.g. PySpark, flake8 for code linting, IPython for interactive console sessions, etc.), are described in the `Pipfile`.
+Their **precise** downstream dependencies (“concrete requirements” or “frozen resolve”) are described in `Pipfile.lock`.

 ### Installing Pipenv